The Benefits of New Google Ads Features for Your Campaigns

 11. Gallery ads

 Last but not least, we have got gallery Ads.
 These are the brand-new mobile Ad types unveiled at Google Marketing Live and which are currently available as a beta among select advertisers.
-(Unfortunately, this kind of ads are not yet available to the Google Ads advertisers based in Hong Kong).
+(Unfortunately, this kind of ads is not yet available to the Google Ads advertisers based in Hong Kong).

 Here’s the example Google distributed on the day of the announcement.